Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Unpaid Parental Leave

-• Can take up to 4 weeks per year per child
+• Maximum 4 weeks per year per child

-• Must give at least 21 days notice
+• Must give 21 days notice before intended start date

 Time Off for Dependants